76mrmario/kubix/readme.md

 # Kubix
 Created for testing and learning with Docker.
-It's a little http-server that returnsomthing to sender.
+It's a little http-server that return somthing to sender.
 Based on node.js http-server.
 ### Build Docker Image
 ```bash